DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

          - ✴️Dynamic RAM DRAM: Stores data using capacitors and transistors.
 The data needs to be refreshed periodically to maintain its integrity. ✏️Slower due to the need for periodic refreshing of the data stored in capacitors. cost-effective for ✏️larger memory capacities and ✏️consumes less power. 🔥volatile
     - 🍎**Secondary Memory** is a term used to describe magnetic, optical, or flash media (i.e., typical storage devices like HDD, SSD, CD, DVD, and thumb drives).
 These devices will ✏️retain their contents after being removed from the computer and may later be read by another user.
 They are therefore 🔥non-volatile.
 Secondary memory, such as disk-based memory, is not directly accessible by the CPU. 📝The best way to ensure that data on DVDs is fully gone is to destroy them, and pulverizing DVDs is an appropriate means of destruction.
 DVD-ROMs are write-only media, meaning that secure erase and zero wipes won't work.

-- 2.6.2 Scoping and tailoring
+- 2.6.2 Scoping and tailoring: 📝Modifying baselines to better suit an organization is known as tailoring.
+Scoping occurs when baselines are reviewed to ensure that only controls suited to the environment or system are used.
   - 🔴**Baseline**: documented, lowest level of security config allowed by a standard or organisation
        - After selecting a control baseline, orgs fine-tune with tailoring and scoping processes; a big part of the tailoring process is aligning controls with an org's specific security requirements
        - They provide a good starting point that can be tailored to organizational needs.
        - The Microsoft's Windows 10 security baseline, The NSA Windows 10 Secure Host Baseline, and The CIS Windows 10 baseline are all useful for building a Windows 10 security standard.
 Group Policy can then be used to monitor and apply settings in a security baseline.
-       - The Center for Internet Security (CIS) works with subject matter experts from a variety of industries to create lists of security controls for operating systems, mobile devices, server software, and network devices.
+       - The 🌰Center for Internet Security (CIS) works with subject matter experts from a variety of industries to create lists of security controls for operating systems, mobile devices, server software, and network devices.
+CIS provides OS, application, and hardware security configuration guides for a wide range of products.
        - The controls implemented from a security baseline should match the data classification of the data used or stored on the system.
        - A baseline is a listing of security controls that provide a minimum level of security.
 Organizations can tailor a baseline to meet their needs.
        - The baseline is a starting point, and it does not ensure maximum security.
 A baseline provides a listing of controls an organization can apply, but it isn't necessarily a listing of applied controls.